i2p/i2p.www/i2p2www/blog/2015/01/20/31C3-trip-report.rst

 A new, greatly simplified version 3 was posted in December.
 The prospects for approval remain unclear.
 The best way to monitor or participate in the discussion is via the `IETF DNSOP WG mailing list`_.
-We will attempt to do so on our side, and also give Hellican a new point-of-contact for this topic.
+We will attempt to do so on our side, and also give Hellekin a new point-of-contact for this topic.
 {%- endtrans %}

 .. _{{ _('`Special-Use Domain Names of Peer-to-Peer Systems draft`') }}: https://datatracker.ietf.org/doc/draft-grothoff-iesg-special-use-p2p-names/